 The context.
 Last week the US Treasury sanctioned two Brazilians and three companies over alleged PCC ties.

 Brazil has put a stark warning in writing.
-Its foreign ministry now tells Congress that a US label on two criminal gangs could, in the worst case, be used to justify US military force on Brazilian territory.
+Its foreign ministry now tells Congress that a US label on two criminal gangs could, in the worst case, justify US military force on Brazilian territory.

 Brazil's Itamaraty foreign ministry in Brasília